Previous: , Up: Introduction [Contents][Index]

 ./wtf8.wasm

 Finally, we need a local web server to serve the files.
 Fortunately, Hoot includes a simple web server for development purposes.
-Start the web server like so:
+Start it like so:

-Visit http://localhost:8088 in your web browser.
-You should see the text “Hello, world!” printed in the developer console.
+Visit http://localhost:8080 in your web browser.
+If all goes well, the text “Hello, world!” will be printed in the developer console.

 We hope this tutorial has helped you get started with Hoot!
 Read on for full API documentation.